lizkamau/WaveBeat-alx-project/README.md

 🎵 WaveBeat – Simple Music App

-WaveBeat is a clean and modern frontend music player built with React, Vite, and Tailwind CSS.
+WaveBeat is a clean and modern frontend music player built with React, Vite, and Tailwind CSS and Deezer API.
 The app allows users to browse songs, play/pause audio, and enjoy a smooth, minimalistic user interface.

+**Responsiveness & Device Support**: WaveBeat adapts beautifully to:
+-Smartphones
+-Tablets
+-Laptops
+-Desktop monitors.

 ✨ Features :